medic/cht-docs/content/en/apps/features/targets/_index.md

 ---
 <!-- ## Targets: Performance Dashboards -->

-Targets is a user dashboard or analytics tab.
-The tab includes  widgets that provide a summary or analysis of the data in reports that have been submitted.
+*Targets* is the user dashboard or analytics tab.
+The widgets on this tab provide a summary or analysis of the data in submitted reports.
 Widgets can be configured to track metrics for an individual CHW, for a Supervisor overseeing a group of CHWs, or for an entire health facility.

-For CHWs, the Targets tab can provide a quick summary of their progress towards their goals.
-For Supervisors, Nurses, and facility-based users, widgets might display important insights into how their community unit is performing.
+For CHWs, the **Targets** tab provides a quick summary of their progress towards their individual goals.
+For Supervisors, Nurses, and facility-based users, the **Targets** tab provides important insights into how their community is performing.

-{{% alert title="Note" %}} Targets can be configured for any user that has online or offline capabilities.
-A user must have access to the report in order to generate the widget with its data. {{% /alert %}}
+{{% alert title="Note" %}}
+Targets can be configured for any user that has online or offline capabilities.
+A user must have access to the submitted report in order to generate the widget with its data.
+{{% /alert %}}

 ## Types of Widgets

-There are two basic types of widgets: count and percent.
-Count widgets display a number while percent widgets display progress towards achieving a target.
+There are two basic types of widgets: count and percent. *Count widgets* display a number while *percent widgets* display progress on a horizontal bar.

 The data for both widgets is calculated as either “this month” (resets back to zero at the beginning of each month) or “all time” (a cumulative total).
-The data time frame is selected per widget so there can be a mix of ranges displayed on the Targets page.
+The data time frame is selected per widget so there can be a mix of ranges displayed on the **Targets** tab.

 Additionally, each widget can have a goal.
 If a goal is set, the widgets have conditional color styling to show whether a goal is unmet (red) or met (green) based on configured rules.
-There can be a mix of widget types on a Target page that are displayed with or without goals.
+There can be a mix of widget types on a Target tab that are displayed with or without goals.

 Each element of a widget is configurable, including: text, icon, presence of a goal, value of a goal, and time frame.